 Disclosure of Assumptions - Policy liabilities were computed using a projection approach.
-Two separate projections were created for each line of business, Life and Accident and Health (A&H).
+Two separate projections were created for the Life business, Life plans and Accident and Hospital Indemnity plans.

-Discount Rate - The 2012 discount rate decreased to 3.53% per annum from 2011 discount rate of 3.8%.
-This change increased total net reserves by \$1.1 million.
+Discount Rate - The 2013 discount rate increased to 4.71% per annum from 2012 discount rate of 3.53%.
+This change decreased total net reserves by \$ 4.9 million.

 Profit Carrier - The premium payable under each contract is the profit carrier.
-Future profits equal approximately 15% of the value of future premiums for Life and 0% of the value of future premiums for A&H.
+Future profits equal approximately 18% of the value of future premiums for Life plans and 1% of the value of future premiums for Accident & Hospital Indemnity plans.

-Initial Expenses - For Life issues before July 2011, 28% of premium plus \$12 per policy, plus an underwriting expense per \$1,000 of sum insured that varies by issue age, plus 120% of commission.
-For Life issues after June 2011, 22% of premium plus per policy and underwriting expense per thousand that varies by issue age, plus 120% of commission.
-For A&H, 40% of premium, plus commission.
+Initial Expenses - For Life plans issued before July 2011, 28% of premium plus \$12 per policy, plus an underwriting expense per \$1,000 of sum insured that varies by issue age, plus 120% of commission.
+For Life plans issued after June 2011, 27.5% of premium plus per policy and underwriting expense per thousand that varies by issue age, plus 120% of commission.
+For Accident & Hospital Indemnity plans, 40% of premium, plus commission.

-Management Expenses - For Life issues before July 2011, \$10.00 per policy per annum plus 2.3% of premium.
-For Life issues after June 2011, 7.5% of premium.
-For A&H, 6.3% of premium.
+Management Expenses - For Life plans issued before July 2011, \$10.00 per policy per annum plus 2.3% of premium.
+For Life issues after June 2011, 8.0% of premium.
+For Accident & Hospital Indemnity plans, 6.3% of premium.
+These expenses are inclusive of maintenance and investment management expenses.
+The rate of inflation is assumed to be zero.

-All calculations have been computed without tax, as the Branch is in a tax loss position and expects to remain so for many years.
+All calculations have been computed without tax, as the Branch is in a cumulative tax loss position and expects to remain so for many years.

 Mortality Rates - The mortality assumption is based on a review of the AIL New Zealand Branch claims experience over the past 3 years.
-Based on this review, the mortality assumptions remain the same as 2011 assumptions.
+Based on this review, the mortality assumptions remain the same as 2012 assumptions.

-Morbidity - Assumptions for 2011 issues and below have gone up based on recent experience.
-The morbidity rates for 2011 issues and below are increased by a sliding scale of 75% in first year reducing to 0% in year 10.
-The morbidity rate in 2011 valuation has a sliding scale of 50% in first year reducing to 0% in year 10.
-The 2012 issues are not subject to the sliding scale.
-The impact of this basis change to the best estimate liability is around \$500 thousand.
+Morbidity - The morbidity rates for 2011 issues and below has a sliding scale of 75% in first year reducing to 0% in year 10.
+The morbidity rates for issues after 2011 are not subject to the sliding scale.
+The morbidity rates remain the same as 2012 assumptions.

-Impact of assumption changes on future profit margins:
+Impact of assumption changes on future profit margins (in thousands):

-(in thousands) Demographic and expense assumptions \$

-Discount rate assumption \$ 257
+| Demographic and expense assumptions Discount rate assumption | \$

-Total impact \$ 257